sumn2u/annotate-lab/README.md

 ## Contributing

 If you would like to contribute to this project, please fork the repository and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, open an issue first to discuss your proposed changes.
+Additionally, please adhere to the [code of conduct](CODE_OF_CONDUCT.md).
+More information about contributing can be found [here](./CONTRIBUTING.md).

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](./LICENSE).

 ## Acknowledgment